kevinobee/flux-example/README.md

 ## Getting Started

-Shell scripts are provider to create a Kubernetes cluster using [Kind](https://kind.sigs.k8s.io/) and populate it with infrastructure, tools and a sample application.
+Shell scripts are provided to create a Kubernetes cluster using [Kind](https://kind.sigs.k8s.io/) and populate it with infrastructure, tools and a sample application from a GitHub repo.

-Two options exist:

-1. A simple Flux Installation from a GitHub repo

-1. A Bootstrapped Flux install that has the potential to modify the cluster with Flux updates.

-### Flux Install Option

-Run the installation script to create a Kubernetes cluster and populate it with infrastructure, tools and a sample application.
+Run the installation script enter the following command:

 ```shell
 ./install.sh
 ```

 The installation script will create and test a multi-node cluster running in Docker containers.

-### Flux Bootstrap Option

-Using the `flux bootstrap` command you can install Flux on a Kubernetes cluster and configure it to manage itself from a Git repository.

-This approach is useful if you have forked this repo you may choose to use the Flux CD [Bootstrap](https://fluxcd.io/docs/installation/#bootstrap) approach of synchronizing your Git repo and the running cluster.

-To do so follow the instructions below:

-1. Define environment variables to access GitHub:

-    ```shell
-    export GITHUB_TOKEN=<your-token>
-    export GITHUB_USER=<your-username>
-    ```

-2. Run the bootstrap script:

-    ```shell
-    ./bootstrap.sh
-    ```

 ## Flux GitOps Operations